 The risk management plan should identify any risks which you anticipate and plan throughout the project life-cycle.
 By identifying this risk before it occurs, it should provide you with the appropriate amount of time to prepare and set aside solutions to manage and hopefully derail these risks.
 The process should give you an outline of guidelines to follow in order to determine any risks, therefore having the ability to manage and avoid any potential risks.
-Here are our five tips which you can follow in order to identify and manage risks effectively and ultimately better manage your projects.
+Here are our five tips that you can follow in order to identify and manage risks effectively and ultimately better manage your projects.

-Top 5 Tips for effective Project Risk Management
+Top 5 Tips for Effective Project Risk Management

 1. Risk Identification

 The sooner risks are identified, the sooner plans can be put in place to manage these risks.
-The more members of team involved in the risk process the easier it is to identify all risks associated with the project.
+The more members of the team involved in the risk process the easier it is to identify all risks associated with the project.
 Assigning the risk process to one member of the team is rarely successful, therefore it is important to include as many project team members as possible, as one person may not be able to identify all risks that a project might be faced with.

-2. Analysing the Risk
+2. Analyzing the Risk

 Cora clients use our Risk and Issues Registers, which enable the assigning of a risk rating to items based on their Likelihood and Impact.
 It then assigns a Risk Score, with the most serious items being assigned a high score and red status.
 Our Risk Matrix Widget, pictured below, is most useful when used at a Programme for portfolio level as it alerts you to potential areas of concern and allows you to view the summary where you can drill down into the Description hyperlink (highlighted below) bringing you directly into the project Risk Register.